 You will find out soon that the safety in Rio de Janeiro is not as bad as advertised.
 That you actually can walk around feeling relaxed and enjoy the new surroundings.
-In other words: the city is safer than the traveller had assumed beforehand.
+In other words: the city is safer than you probably had assumed.
 Having said that, Rio is a metropolis of more than six million inhabitants and you need to be alert and cautious — as in any other big city.
 Safety can never be guaranteed.
 Use your common sense and be mindful of certain things before heading out there.
-Here we’ll describe some basic guidelines about safety in Rio de Janeiro and you’ll see, everything will be fine.
+Here we’ll describe some basic guidelines about safety in Rio de Janeiro.
+Follow these rules and probably everything will be fine.

-Carrying around fancy women’s purses is not recommended either.
+Don’t carry around fancy purses either.
 The use of a non-descriptive small backpack is preferable.
 Necklaces, watches, and other shiny ornaments, especially the gold ones; leave them in your hotel room.
 Why draw unsolicited attention?
-Thus be aware of which valuables you want to bring: enough money to do the stuff you want to do.
-Debit cards are also good and accepted almost everywhere — in case you lose it, it’s useless without knowing the right pin code.
-Passports and ID’s are best to be left in your hotel or apartment.
-Bringing a copy will be sufficient.
+Thus, be aware of which valuables you want to bring: enough money to do the stuff you want to do.
+Debit cards are good and accepted almost everywhere.
+In case you lose it, it’s useless without knowing the right pin code.
+Leave your passports and ID’s in your hotel or apartment.
+Bringing a copy is sufficient.

-If you’re on your way to spend the day at the beach, you might consider not bringing all your gear.
-If you want to take pictures, go to the beach to take pictures.
-If you want to hang at the beach, a phone is more than enough to capture you drinking a coconut water or caipirinha at some of the most famous beaches in the world.
+When on your way to spend the day at the beach, you might consider not bringing all your gear.
+If you want to take pictures with an expensive camera, go to the beach to take pictures and bring it back to the hotel.
+For a day at the beach, a phone is more than enough to capture you drinking a coconut water or caipirinha at some of the most famous beaches in the world.
 In general stick to this rule: it is best to bring as little as possible.
 Just some money for snacks and drinks.
-Like that, you’ll have fewer worries and can enjoy the beach in a relaxed manner.

-We do recommend to try out the metro of Rio.
-The network is limited, but it’s safe and well maintained.
+When it comes to transportation and safety in Rio de Janeiro, we recommend you to use the metro in Rio.
+The network connects all the main tourist areas, it is safe and well maintained.
 You can go up and down, between the historical center and the South Zone, with the famous beaches of Ipanema and Copacabana.
-Nowadays it’s also possible to take the metro to the Western part of Rio, to the neighborhoods of São Conrado and Barra de Tijuca.
-These localities are especially worth visiting for their beaches, but there is not much else to see.
+Nowadays, it’s also possible to take the metro to the Western part of Rio, to the neighborhoods of São Conrado and Barra de Tijuca.

 Safety in Rio: where to go and where not to go

-Next is the guideline for where to go.
-Rio de Janeiro is big, yet in general, travellers only get to see a small part of the city.
+Now you know how to move around, the next question is where to go and where not?
+Rio de Janeiro is big, yet in general, travelers only get to see a small part of the city.
 Favorite areas are the South Zone, including neighborhoods like Copacabana, Botafogo, Lagoa and Ipanema, and the city center and its surroundings, with quarters like Lapa and Santa Teresa.
 You’ll find two captivating sites outside of the popular tourist localities.
 The market Feira de Sao Cristovão, with specialties from Brazil’s Northeast, and the Maracanã football stadium, the location of the World Cup final in 2014.
-The last one is easy to reach by metro, but don’t go walking around the neighborhood, while the best way to go to Feira de São Cristovão is by taxi or Uber (also to return).
-This is for sure the best way to keep your safety in Rio de Janeiro.
+The last one is easy to reach by metro, but don’t go walking around the neighborhood, while the best way to go to Feira de São Cristovão is by taxi or Uber.

-You don’t need to go to the North Zone.
-You might find some interesting corners there, but in general, it is an area dotted with slums, impoverished lower-middle-class neighborhoods and not very safe.
+We don’t advise going to the North Zone by yourself.
+You might find some interesting corners there, but in general, it is an area with impoverished lower-middle-class neighborhoods and not very safe.